Seven mutually touching infinite cylinders: Solving the polynomial system by the polyhedral homotopy continuation method

 having $\;\left\vert \det \left( \mathbf{a}_{11}-\mathbf{a}_{12},\dots , \mathbf{a}_{n1}-\mathbf{a}_{n2}\right) \right\vert \,$ nonsingular isolated solutions which provide the starting points for tracking the solution paths of $\,H(\mathbf{x},t)=0$ from $ t=-\infty $ to $0$.
 For the details of the algorithm for tracking the solution paths, see \cite{LeeLiTsai2008}.

 The polynomial system (\ref{eq:line1-linej})-(\ref{eq:linei-linej}) consists of $20$ equations in $20$ variables.
-We obtain $180,734$ mixed cells of the system by software MixedVol-2.0 \cite{ChenLeeLi2013}, which provide $121,098,993,664$ homotopy curves to be tracked.
+We obtain $180,734$ mixed cells of the system by software MixedVol-2.0 \cite{ChenLeeLi2014}, which provide $121,098,993,664$ homotopy curves to be tracked.
 In order to track so many curves ef{\kern0pt}f{\kern0pt}iciently, we use the subroutines in the TBB library (Thread Building Blocks) to distribute data over multiple cores for parallel computation.
-Employing total $12$ cores in 2 Intel Xeon X5650 2.66 GHz CPUs, 20 million curves are completed in a week.
-The f{\kern0pt}irst real solution is found after tracking 25 million paths, and the second one is found after tracking 80 million paths.
+Employing total $12$ cores in 2 Intel Xeon X5650 2.66 GHz CPUs, 20 million curves are completed in a month.
+The f{\kern0pt}irst real solution was found after tracking 80 million paths, and the second one was found after tracking another 25 million paths.

 Since system (\ref{eq:line1-linej})-(\ref{eq:linei-linej}) is symmetric in the f{\kern0pt}ive 4-tuples $(x_j, y_j, t_j, u_j), \, j=3,\ldots,7,$ each solution represents a family of $5!=120$ solutions, all of them resulting in the same arrangements of the cylinders.
 The two solutions in Table 1 are obviously not permutations of each other.
 However, due to the rotational and ref{\kern0pt}lectional symmetries of the orthogonally f{\kern0pt}ixed pair of cylinders $C_1, C_2 $, any arrangement represents a family of 8 congruent arrangements.
 In order to show that the two solutions in Table 1 are non-congruent arrangements, we have computed the angles between the pairs of cylinders.
 The two sets of pairwise angles are disjoint except for the right angle of $ C_1, C_2$.
 Consequently, the two arrangements in Figure 1 and 2 are not congruent.